Best Claude Code Session Manager 2026 (5 Tools Compared)

 Claude Code does have real session continuation features.
 Anthropic documents claude -c to continue the most recent conversation in the current directory and claude -r "<session>" to resume by session ID or name.

 It also has more worktree support than many people realize.
-Anthropic’s CLI reference documents claude --worktree / claude -w, and Anthropic’s bundled /batch skill explicitly says it can spawn background agents in isolated git worktrees.
+Anthropic’s CLI reference documents claude --worktree / claude -w, and Claude Code’s bundled /batch skill can spawn parallel work in isolated git worktrees.

 That said, native Claude Code is still not a session manager in the broader sense.
 There is no central board, no built-in cross-project workflow view, no native tagging system, and no file-level review UI for “show me exactly what this session changed.”
 It is a strong CLI baseline, not an orchestration layer.